asvd/viewport/README.md

   of the viewport scrolling through the section.
-Since a viewport is not a point, the `viewportTopLocation` property actually designates a position of a special point within a viewport somwhere between the viewport top and bottom edeges.
+Since a viewport is not a point, the `viewportTopLocation` property actually designates a position of a special point within a viewport somwhere between the viewport top and bottom edges.
 The point moves from top to bottom of the viewport as long as the viewport is scrolled.

 - `viewportTopStart` - a number designating the current location of the top edge of the viewport relatively to the section.
 Value has